 If a fee waiver is requested and it is not approved, the Clerk’s Office will contact you to arrange for payment of the outstanding fees.

 Fee payments are processed when the filing is accepted.
 If your filing has a fee attached, the payment is not processed until the filing is accepted.
 The payment will not be processed while the filing is in the pending queue and there is no charge if the filing is moved to Judicial Review.
-Filings that contain documents that cannot be processed are placed in the pending queue and the filer is notified by email of the problem that needs to be corrected.
-Common reasons for placing documents in the pending queue include: all or part of the document is corrupted, the document appears to have been filed in the wrong county, the case style and case number on the document do not match, etc. If the error is not corrected in 5 days, the filing is moved to the Judicial Review queue.
+When pending queue filings are re-processed filers have to re-enter their payment information to re-authorize the payment.

-To e-file in an existing case, select Existing from the drop down menu on the ePortal.
-Then select Trial Court, Alachua County, and the Court Type (i.e. Probate).
+To e-file in an existing case, select Existing on the ePortal's map page.
+Select the Court Type (i.e. Probate).
 Then enter the case number using the fields provided.
-If you are not certain how to input the case number, see the next section.
 Then click the SEARCH button.
+This screen (Case Infromation Screen) contains additional fee options.
 When your case comes up, click the NEXT button.
 At the party screen select your party and click the NEXT button on that screen.
 On the document screen, click ADD a document.
 Then select a case group and document type.
 Browse your computer for the correct document and click open when you find your document.
 You may continue to add documents by clicking on the ADD button.
 Follow the remaining prompts to finish e-filing your document.

 Case number entry on existing case filings: The case number on an Alachua County case will look something like 01-2011-CA-4321.
 The 01 is the code for Alachua County and is not used on the Portal, because it includes that in your case number automatically, since you have already selected Alachua County for your efiling.
 The Portal defaults to the current year, change the year to the correct 4-digit year.
 You will already have selected the Division and for most divisions, that determines the Court Type.
 If the division you are filing has more than one case type, such as Probate, you will need to select the court type by clicking the one of the options in the COURT TYPE box.
 This will place the correct Court Type code in the box.
 The remaining numbers go in the SEQUENCE # box, which in the above example would be 4321.
 This is the sequential number of your case.